flutter-tizen/plugins/packages/video_player/README.md

 import 'package:video_player/video_player.dart';
 ```

-For how to use the plugin, see https://github.com/flutter/plugins/tree/master/packages/video_player/video_player#usage.
+For how to use the plugin, see https://github.com/flutter/plugins/tree/master/packages/video_player/video_player#example.

 ## Limitations

-The 'httpheaders' option for 'VideoPlayerController.network' and 'mixWithOthers' option of 'VideoPlayerOptions' will be silently ignored in Tizen platform.
+The `httpHeaders` option of `VideoPlayerController.network` and the `mixWithOthers` option of `VideoPlayerOptions` will be silently ignored in Tizen platform.

-This plugin has some limitations on TV:
+This plugin has some limitations on TV devices.

-- The 'setPlaybackSpeed' method will fail if triggered within last 3 seconds.
+- The `setPlaybackSpeed` method will fail if triggered within last 3 seconds.
 - The playback speed will reset to 1.0 when video is replayed in loop mode.
-- The 'seekTo' method works only when playback speed is 1.0, and it sets video position to the nearest key frame which may differ from the passed argument.
+- The `seekTo` method works only when playback speed is 1.0, and it sets video position to the nearest key frame which may differ from the passed argument.